0xbitx/PCPWN/README.md

     Log in with your non-administrator account.
     Open PowerShell as an administrator.
     Type username: DOMAIN\hacker password: hacker

+Guess what?
+You've got the keys to the kingdom now!
+Your regular account?
+Well, it's not so regular anymore.
+It's been upgraded to full-on admin mode.
+That means you're not just a regular user – you're the boss.

+With these admin superpowers, you can do a whole bunch of cool stuff.
+Need to tweak some settings?
+No problem.
+Want to add or manage users?
+Easy peasy.
+It's like having a backstage pass to the entire system.
+So go ahead, explore, and make this digital world yours!

 ### TESTED ON FOLLOWING
 * Windows 11